MCP Server

 Install

-the extra — plain pip install engrava is unaffected and stays dependency-light,
+outside engrava core: plain pip install engrava is unaffected and stays

-so applications that embed engrava as a library never pay for the server they
+dependency-light, and applications that embed engrava as a library never pay for

 Run

 The server is a standalone process served over stdio.
-Two equivalent entry points are installed with the extra:
+Once installed (or via

 engrava-mcp